-The documentary is utterly tragic and you’ll need to go in braced for a rough time of it.
+The film is utterly tragic and you’ll need to go in braced for a rough time of it.
 It makes an extremely strong case for ending the captivity of orcas by companies such as SeaWorld, which has led to a global shift towards freeing the creatures into the wild.

 Blackfish focuses on the story of Dawn Brancheau and the orca Tilikum to highlight how captivity at places such as SeaWorld is inhumane.
 Brancheau, a highly experienced orca trainer, was killed by Tilikum in February 2010.

 After the dramatic opening, it follows Tilikum’s early years (he was captured out at sea) and how in subsequent captivity he has been involved in several human fatalities.

-There’s a particularly eerie, drawn-out incident with SeaWorld trainer Ken Peters in 2006 which is enough to make even the most hardened criminal wet their pants.
+There’s a particularly eerie, drawn-out incident with SeaWorld trainer Ken Peters in 2006, which is enough to make even the most hardened criminal wet their pants.

-Consequently, in what is a very moving film, director Gabriela Cowperthwaite unashamedly makes a conservation plea to end the captivity of orcas and other marine animals.
+Consequently, in what is a very moving film, director Gabriela Cowperthwaite makes a conservation plea to end the captivity of orcas and other marine animals.
 It’s a rather fine piece of work.

-On its SeaWorld Cares website it claims Blackfish is propaganda.
-The company has even created a list of 69 Reasons Why You Shouldn’t Believe Blackfish, although the very first point it raises is somewhat fatuous.
+On its SeaWorld Cares website, it claims Blackfish is propaganda.
+The company even created a list of 69 Reasons Why You Shouldn’t Believe Blackfish, although the very first point it raises is somewhat fatuous.

-Whilst there’s no record of any deaths, there have been several instances of attacks on humans in the wild (and attempted attacks, as detailed by Apsley-Cherry Garrard circa 1910 in The Worst Journey in the World).
+Whilst there’s no record of any deaths, there are several recorded instances of attacks on humans in the wild.
+This includes attempted attacks, some of which are detailed by Apsley-Cherry Garrard in The Worst Journey in the World (1922).

 Another line of defence from SeaWorld is it thumps millions of pounds of conservationism money to help orcas in the wild.
 It stated: